-In Rwanda, we’re working with 50,000 refugees in the Kigeme, Nyabiheke, and Gihembe refugee camps.
-These refugee communities are Congolese and have fled the civil war and internal conflict.
+In Rwanda, we’re working with 50,000 refugees in five refugee camps.
+These refugee communities have fled the civil war and internal conflict.
 In three years’ time, we expect there to be total energy access within the refugee camps and surrounding host communities.

 We’ve been awarded the Zayed Future Energy Prize in recognition of our pioneering approach to renewable energy and sustainability.

-Funding partners for our work in Nepal include:
+Funding partners for our work in Rwanda include: